Auckland woman dyes wedding dress black in tribute to All Blacks

 New Zealand was awash in All Black jerseys last night but one Auckland woman took her outward support for the national team to another drastic level - dying her wedding dress black.

-Aucklander Elle Crowhurst had her wedding dress dyed black at the Steinlager Black Laundry pop up bar on Karangahape Road.
+Aucklander Elle Crowhurst had her wedding dress dyed black at the Steinlager Black Laundry pop up bar on Karangahape Rd.

 The Steinlager Black Laundry will be open for the duration of the World Cup on nights the All Blacks are playing and offers to professionally dye an item of patrons' clothing completely black.